Special Places: Stunning river overlooks

 Indian Mounds Regional Park, St. Paul

 Situated above Interstate-94 in St. Paul's East Side neighborhood, it's easy to drive by (or below) this beloved regional park without stopping to enjoy it.
 But Indian Mounds Regional Park is well worth your time.

 This park is accessible by bus.
 Routes 70B and 70S both stop at the Plum Street and Mounds Boulevard intersection, just steps from the famed overlook.

 The view from the main overlook near Plum Street is literally on dozens of "St. Paul" postcards.
 But the blufftop park is also rich in history.
-The park contains six burial mounds believed to have been built 1500 to 2000 years ago by the ancient "Hopewell" people.
-Visitors can view and walk among the mounds.
-With a view like this, it's no wonder the early inhabitants of the area wanted their loved ones to be buried here.
+The park contains six burial mounds believed to have been built 1,500 to 2,000 years ago by the Dakota and other American Indian nations who lived in the area during the last 2,000 years.
+Visitors can view and walk near the sacred mounds.

 Local FMR volunteers have helped to restore the blufftop prairie here, creating much-needed habitat for bees, birds and other pollinators while improving the view to the river valley.